 We have numerous operating lease commitments with remaining terms ranging from less than one year to ten years.
 We have installed a one mega-watt photovoltaic solar array on one of our agricultural properties located in Ventura County that produces a significant portion of the power to run our lemon packinghouse.
 The construction of this array was financed by Farm Credit Leasing and we have a long term lease with Farm Credit Leasing for this array.
 Annual payments for this lease are \$0.5 million, and at the end of ten years we have an option to purchase the array for \$1.1 million.
 We entered into a similar transaction with Farm Credit Leasing for a second photovoltaic array at one of our agricultural properties located in the San Joaquin Valley to supply a significant portion of the power to operate four deep water well pumps located our property.
-Annual lease payments for this facility range from \$0.3 million to \$0.8 million, and at the end of ten years we have the option to purchase the array for \$1.3 million.
+Annual lease payments for this facility range from \$0.3 million to \$0.8 million, and at the end of ten years we have the array for \$1.3 million.

 In January 2012, we entered into a series of operating leases for approximately 1,000 acres of lemon, orange, specialty citrus and other crop orchards in Lindsay, California.
 Each of the leases is for ten-year terms and provides for four five-year renewal options with an aggregate base rent of approximately \$500,000 per year.
 The leases also contain profit share arrangements with the landowners as additional rent on each of the properties and a provision for the potential purchase of the properties by us in the future.
-We incurred approximately \$0.7 million and \$1.1 million of lease expense in the six months ended April 30, 2015 and 2014, respectively, related to these leases.
+We incurred approximately \$0.8 million and \$1.2 million of lease expense in the nine months ended July 31, 2015 and 2014, respectively, related to these leases.
+With the pending purchase of 914 acres described in "Recent Developments", we expect lease expense to be approximately \$0.2 million per year beginning in fiscal year 2016.